-Your driver should support the following commands ("command/cmd" means that typing both "command" and "cmd" should have the same effect):
+Your driver should support the following commands ("command/cmd" means that typing both "command" and "cmd" should have the same effect).
+Note that you do not need to have "up" or "down" functionality for this project (as TCP sockets are rarely well defined with interfaces brought down), but we recommend keeping the code for that.